 When you’re in a conflict, words are only half of the conversation.
-Your beloved’s body language can communicate just as much as their words.
+Your beloved’s body language can communicate just as much as what’s coming out of their mouth.
 We don’t all have Shakespeare’s way with words.
 So expecting someone to perfectly communicate exactly how they feel on the first shot isn’t realistic.
 Read into their body language.
 Do they seem tense?
 Relaxed?
 Agitated?
 How does that add to what they’re saying to you?

 Repeat.
 Summarize.
 Repeat.

-Okay, this is the most important part of active listening, so listen up.
-To make sure there’s no communication breakdowns, you want to repeat back to your sweetie what it is that you hear them say.
+To make sure there are no communication breakdowns, try to repeat back to your partner what it is that you hear them say.
 Not the exact words, but the meaning of what your beloved is saying.

 Active listening doesn’t come easily to everyone at first.
-It involves slowing down, paying attention, repeating back what you heard and really, actually, listening.
-If you’re not used to doing all of this, it might take wayyyyy longer than you expected to have a conversation about where to hang that painting or figure out who broke that dish.
-But I promise, if you take your time and slow down all these steps, your ears and your sweetie, will thank you.
+It involves slowing down, paying attention, repeating back what you heard, and really, actually, listening.
+If you’re not used to doing all of this, it might take way longer than you expected to have a conversation about where to hang that painting or figure out who broke that dish.
+But we promise that if you take your time and slow down, your ears and your loved ones will thank you.